tvelliott/dsp_ice/readme.md

 <B>Project Description</B>
 <p>DSP_ICE is an ICE40-8K FPGA dev system that has been developed using gcc and
 Project Icestorm toolchains.
-The hardware has been fully tested except for the PDM microphone and serial console (telnet/TCP is currently used as console).
+The hardware has been fully tested except for the PDM microphone.
 Firmware/HDL examples are provided to test the hardware, including an 8-channel, multi-waveform audio synthesizer and peak amplitude, frequency measurement via CMSIS DSP FFT functions utilizing the LTC1420 ADC expansion module.
 </p>
 <BR>
 <B>Why Develop Another ICE40 Dev Board?</B>